-Other income (expense) consists primarily of management fee income, interest income and interest expense.
+Other income (expense) consists primarily of management fee income, interest income, interest expense and loss on the extinguishment of debt.
 Management fee income is earned in accordance with the management services agreement, as amended, with Araxes.
 Interest expense mainly consists of interest on long-term debt.
+In 2018, we recorded a loss on the extinguishment of debt in connection with our entry into the SVB Loan Agreement in November 2018.